Marcello Magni: Theatre

 In 2022 Magni and Hunter appeared together in Ionesco's The Chairs at the Almeida Theatre.
 The show received rave reviews and a sold out run with The Guardian described the production as "spine-tingling good".

 Screen

 On film he appeared in Mike Leigh's Mr. Turner (2014), Rob Marshall 's Nine (2009), Steve Barron's The Adventures of Pinocchio (1996).
 He appeared in Doctor Who: the Eleventh Hour, The Tudors, and The Virgin Queen.
 Magni was the voice of Pingu and a dozen other characters in the claymation animated series Pingu.

 Personal life

-Magni was married to actress Kathryn Hunter, with whom he was a frequent collaborator.
+In 2011, Magni married actress Kathryn Hunter, with whom he was a frequent collaborator.
 Magni and Hunter met in the 1980s working together at Complicité.
 They remained married until Magni died in 2022 at 63 of prostate cancer.